Spanish question (United Nations): Resolution 386

-However, the Cold War caused the US government to change its attitude towards Francoist Spain, considering that Spain, due to its geographical situation and anti-communist government, would be a valuable asset to the so-called "free world" plans.
-Under these conditions, Spain was gaining sympathy among several member countries of the UN.
-In January 1950, the American newspaper The New York Times published a letter of the Secretary of State Dean Acheson in which admits that the resolution 39 has been a failure, mentioning that the government was able to support a resolution that would end both issues.
-However, the Francoist State continued to be condemned on the grounds that the policy pursued had been erroneous, but not in the moral condemnation of Franco's reign, which explains why the United States excluded Spain from the Marshall Plan and did not invite it to join NATO.
+However, the Cold War caused the US government to change its attitude towards Francoist Spain since its geographical situation and anticommunist government would be a valuable asset to the so-called "free world" plans.
+Under those conditions, Spain was gaining sympathy among several member countries of the UN.
+In January 1950, the American newspaper The New York Times published a letter of the Secretary of State Dean Acheson that admitted that Resolution 39 had been a failure and said that the government was able to support a resolution that would end both issues.
+However, the Francoist State continued to be condemned on the grounds that the policy pursued had been erroneous but not in the moral condemnation of Franco's reign and so the United States excluded Spain from the Marshall Plan and did not invite it to join NATO.

-On November 4, 1950, the General Assembly adopted resolution 386, which revoked the recommendation for the withdrawal of ambassadors accredited to the Spanish government while repealing the recommendation that prevented Spain from being a member of the International agencies established or linked by the United Nations.
+On November 4, 1950, the General Assembly adopted Resolution 386, which revoked the recommendation for the withdrawal of ambassadors accredited to the Spanish government while repealing the recommendation that prevented Spain from being a member of the International agencies established or linked by the United Nations.
 The resolution was adopted with 38 votes in favour, 10 against, 12 abstentions and no absences.